dds-bridge/dds/doc/dll-description.md

 CallAllTables calculates the double dummy values of the denomination/declarer hand combinations in “\*dealsp” for a number of DD tables in parallel.
 This increases the speed compared to calculating these values using a CalcDDtable call for each DD table.
 The results are returned in “\*resp” which must be defined before CalcAllTables is called.

-The “mode” parameter contains the vulnerability (Vulnerable encoding; not to be confused with the SolveBoard mode) for use in the par calculation.
+The “mode” parameter contains the vulnerability (<a href="#Vulnerable">Vulnerable</a> encoding; not to be confused with the SolveBoard mode) for use in the par calculation.
 It is set to -1 if no par calculation is to be performed.

 There are 5 possible denominations or strains (the four trump suits and no trump).
 The parameter “trumpFilter” describes which, if any, of the 5 possibilities that will be excluded from the calculations.
-They are defined in Suit encoding order, so setting trumpFilter to {FALSE, FALSE, TRUE, TRUE, TRUE} means that values will only be calculated for the trump suits spades and hearts.
+They are defined in <a href="#Suit">Suit</a> encoding order, so setting trumpFilter to {FALSE, FALSE, TRUE, TRUE, TRUE} means that values will only be calculated for the trump suits spades and hearts.

 The maximum number of DD tables in a CallAllTables call depends on the number of strains required, see the following table: